Planet of the Daleks: Home media

 This story, together with Revelation of the Daleks was released on VHS in a special Dalek tin set in 1999, with episode 3 in black and white.
 The stories were released on VHS individually in North America.
 It was released on DVD alongside the previous story, Frontier in Space, in the box set "Dalek War" on 5 October 2009, with episode 3 now restored to full colour using the pioneering chroma dot recovery process and some more traditional colourisation techniques.
 In July 2019 the story was released for the first time on Blu-ray as part of the Season 10 boxset.
-It featured optional updated visual effects and 5.1 Surround Sound.
+For the Blu-ray release episode 3 was newly restored using chroma dot recovery only, as advances through the years allowed a greater restoration than in 2009, no manual colourisation was used for this new remaster.
+The Blu-ray version featured optional updated visual effects and 5.1 Surround Sound.
 In November 2020, it was released as part of the Time Lord Victorious: Road to the Dark Times blu-ray set along with Genesis of the Daleks, The Deadly Assassin.
 State of Decay, The Curse of Fenric, The Runaway Bride and The Waters of Mars.